rugk/xenforo-threema-gateway/doc/AddonDevelopers.md

 The file [`Handler.php`](../Handler.php) and all files in the directory `Handler` are the files you have to look at.
 This matches the classes `ThreemaGateway_Handler` and `ThreemaGateway_Handler_*`.
 These are also the only ones covered by the "Semantic Versioning" (as an API) as  all others are not intended to be extended or called by other add-ons.

 All files are PHPDOC documented and contain all necessary notes to find out what methods and other things you can use.
-Basically you most only need to use `ThreemaGateway_Handler` as this class has implements all important functions of the Threema Gateway like sending messages or fetching public keys.
+Note that `ThreemaGateway_Handler` cannot be constructed by calling `new ThreemaGateway_Handler`, but needs to be accessed with `ThreemaGateway_Handler::getInstance` as it is implemented in a Singleton-way.
+All other Handler functions can be accessed in the "usual" way.

 #### Recommendations